Kollata/Twenty7/README.md

-# Subscription Conversion Rules for Split Traffic and DNS Leak Prevention
+# Traffic Rules for Subscription Conversion and DNS Leak Prevention (Based on ACL4SSR)

-Split traffic rules for Clash
+Traffic rules for Clash

-This project provides split traffic rules that can be used with the following tools:
+The traffic rules provided in this project can be used with the following tools:

 - Clash
 - Clash for Windows